DataWraith/sco/README.md

 [![No Maintenance Intended](http://unmaintained.tech/badge.svg)](http://unmaintained.tech/)

-Soft Condercet Optimization is a ranking scheme inspired by [social choice theory](https://en.wikipedia.org/wiki/Social_choice_theory).
+Soft Condorcet Optimization is a ranking scheme inspired by [social choice theory](https://en.wikipedia.org/wiki/Social_choice_theory).

 Similar to Elo ratings, it can be used to estimate the relative strength of a